top of page

 While allegory is integral to New Fable due to the anthropomorphism of its cat and dog characters, it isn't confined solely to them.
 On occasion, their states of mind and emotions are anthropomorphized as well, and even inanimate objects receive attention.

-Across the audience, realisation arrived, got comfortable next to silence, and made improper suggestions regarding what they could get up to together.
+Across the audience, realization arrived, got comfortable next to silence, and made improper suggestions regarding what they could get up to together.

 Silence fell for a third time and was beginning to get indignant about doing so.
 When it fell a fourth time, it began complaining about bruises.

-He walked around the dog while realisation fought with disbelief, both having arrived with large amounts of luggage, only to find they'd been double booked.
+He walked around the dog while realization fought with disbelief, both having arrived with large amounts of luggage, only to find they'd been double-booked.

 Implementing such nuanced allegory, however, isn't a straightforward task.
 It demands a subtlety of talent that, while rare, is distinctly evident in my work.
 As Clarence Addington, a homicidal librarian once told me, "The only way to do it is to do it well.
 Either be clever or strive not to be, but don't make an effort to be."
 While my natural ability in this aspect might be influenced by my IQ of 144, positioning me within genius territory, there seems to be more to it than that, considering I'm burdened with combined cognitive and creative brilliance.
 Explaining how I manage to execute Allégorie Inanimée so effectively is a challenge.
 I often sense these allegorical elements approaching as I write, similar to the sensation of an approaching train.
 Indeed, the success of Allégorie Inanimée relies on not overthinking it; calculation and anticipation tend to truncate its impact.
 It's somewhat like waiting for inspiration: you can feel it coming, and the best instances require minimal effort.
 However, stopping prematurely can lead to unsatisfactory results.
 Forcing both inspiration and allegory can lead to disastrous outcomes, much like trying to force a pooh and ruining a pleasant morning, especially if attempted simultaneously.
 I can't offer more advice on employing Allégorie Inanimée because it stems from my unique realm of genius, which would require another book to adequately convey, and I only have until Thursday.